Environmental performance of construction works

 Circular construction

-Discover how circular construction contributes to reducing environmental impact and how the National Environmental Database (NMD) incorporates circularity into environmental performance calculations
+How does circular construction contribute to a lower environmental impact, and how does the NMD incorporate circularity into environmental performance assessments

 FAQ on environmental performance calculation